-It’s a club tradition that each year (excluding Covid19 or similar challenges) members are asked to submit up to three prints for our annual competition.
-The competition covers two categories: General (Open) and Theme (this year’s theme is called ‘Bridging the gap’ – our Chair Joan will give further information in the not too distant future).
-With the exception of Junior Members (who don’t pay annual subscriptions), entries will only be accepted from members who have paid their annual subscriptions on or before the handing in date of Thursday 13th May.
+It’s a club tradition that each year (excluding Covid19 or similar challenges) members are asked to submit up to three prints for our annual member’s exhibition.
+The member’s exhibition covers two categories: General (Open) and Theme (this year’s theme is called ‘Bridging the gap’ .
+With the exception of junior members in full time education (who don’t pay annual subscriptions), entries will only be accepted from members who have paid their annual subscriptions on or before the handing in date of Thursday 13th May.
 If, for whatever reason, you cannot bring your entries to the 13th May club meeting please contact Ian Stanyon.
 Images will not be accepted for judging later than this date!

-The experienced and respected ROBERT FALCONER (https://www.robfalconerphotography.com ) will judge the the competition prints for both the ‘General’ and ‘Theme’ categories at our June 10th meeting, and award 1st, 2nd & 3rd certificates.
-Robert will give constructive feedback, and when appropriate will award Commendations.
+During our June 10th meeting, the experienced and respected Robert Falconer (https://www.robfalconerphotography.com ) will examine and appraise member’s exhibition printed images for both the ‘General’ and ‘Theme’ categories – OR digital images, in the case of Covid19 restrictions.
+Robert will identify those images he believes are most pleasing to the eye, whilst demonstrating photographic and compositional skills.
+Robert will also give constructive feedback on those images entered into the members exhibition, and where appropriate Robert will award Commendations.
 The Denis Thorpe Trophy will be awarded to the best monochrome image and the Catherine Cup will be awarded to the best colour image.
 Note members are also required to submit a digital copy of all printed image entries.
-See the sections below headed ‘Submissions’, ‘Mounting’ & ‘DPIs’ (Digital Print Images) for further information.
+See the section below entitled ‘Mounting’ for further information.

-In addition to our annual Competition, there will be an Exhibition of award winning printed images and a selection of member’s images, to be shown in local venues.
-As there’s restricted space for mounted prints on our exhibition display boards, only award winning submissions, plus one image from each member’s submission will be displayed at local venues.
-Thus, members should identify their preferred image for the Exhibition by indicating this on the entry form.
+Following our June member’s exhibition, there will be a public exhibition of award winning printed images and a selection of member’s images, to be shown in local venues.
+As there’s restricted space for mounted prints on our public exhibition display boards, only entries selected for awards, plus one image from each member’s submission will be displayed at local venues.
+Thus, members should identify their preferred image for the public exhibition, by indicating this on the entry form.

-Submissions – all submitted entries will be judged.
-Each paid up club member may enter up to a maximum of three prints in total into either the General or Theme category.
+Submissions – all submitted entries will be appraised by Robert Falconer.
+Each paid up club member may enter up to a maximum of three members exhibition prints in total into either the General or Theme category.
 Entries may be entered into one category or split between the two.
 VIP Note: Due to the Covid pandemic, the committee has decided to waive the normal time limit for the date when images were taken.
 Thus, exceptionally, images taken at any date are eligible to be entered for this year’s annual competition.

 Print size should not exceed A3 (42cm x 29.7cm or its equivalent area (1245 cm2) and should be no smaller than the minimum size A4 (29.7cm x 21cm or its equivalent area (625 cm2) thereby allowing for square and letter box images.
 A border may be included within these measurements, but it must be obvious and part of the print.